input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 Clearly, this satisfies the workflow required for a committee certificate verification minting policy.

-### Design of `CommitteeDummyATMSPolicy`
-The `CommitteeDummyATMSPolicy` is a trivial minting policy that verifies nothing (and always mints) while we wait for new cryptographic primitives to be added in the blockchain.

-We do not discuss this further since it's straightforward and technically does not satisfy the requirements for a committee certificate verification minting policy.

 ### Design of `CommitteeMultisignatureATMSPolicy`
 The `CommitteeMultisignatureATMSPolicy` is an alternative committee certificate